QuantumLeaper/uPlexOS/README.md

 * Disposable AppVMs (VM's for one-time use)
 * Persistent AppVMs (VM's for multi-use)
 * Default AppVM templates: Fedora, Debian, Whonix
 * AppVMs work parallel to other VMs via an interface in which runs apps under other VMs as though the machine is only running one operating system.
-Thus, your browser in AppVM #1, your messaging app in app in AppVM #2 and your airgapped vault running KeyPassXC would all be in seperate apps but would be managable via one desktop, all seeming like typical apps on one deskop environment.
+Thus, your browser in AppVM #1, your messaging app in app in AppVM #2 and your airgapped vault running KeyPassXC would all be in seperate virtual machines but would be managable via one desktop, all seeming like typical apps on one deskop environment.

 ## More Notes